Jax Grill celebrates 25th anniversary with 25-cent burgers

 The original location in Bellaire will have free popcorn, snow cones, cotton candy, face painting, balloon animals and music.

-The Shepard location festivities will include a live Zydeco band, along with happy hour from 4 p.m. to close.
+The Shepherd location festivities will include a live Zydeco band, along with happy hour from 4 p.m. to close.

 Kids can eat free at both locations with the purchase of an adult entree, not including the 25 cent burgers.